PierreGode/Linux-Active-Directory-join-script/README.md

 # Linux-Active-Directory-join-script By Pierre 2018

+Supported OS: Ubuntu 14-18, Debian, Cent OS, Rasbian and Kali

-This is a script for Active Directory join for Ubuntu 14, 16,17, Debian, CentOS, and Raspberry Pi Raspbian with realmd. and is a result of al lot of small upgrades according as needs emerged.
+This is a script for Active Directory join with realmd. and is a result of al lot of small upgrades according as needs emerged.

 Complete steps